b00tc4mp/isdi-bootcamp-202409/staff/anna-gonzalez/project/doc/README.md

 ### Use Cases

 User
-- add period start and end dates to calendar
+- create/update/delete period start and end dates to calendar
-- view predictions for next cycle
-- add custom events w or without reminder to calendar
+- create/update/delete events with or without reminder to calendar
-- set reminders
-- record notes
+- create/update/delete a note to the home
-- view a history of past cycles and events
+- create/update/delete a log of daily symptoms
-- receive reminder notifications
+- read data about your current cycle
+- read events reminders and notes
-- view reports
+- read reports of the last cycles
+- read predictions for the next cycle
+- read user profile
+- read tips regarding your week of the cycle
+- read 3 new artists that change every week

 Visitor
-- view calendar
-- record notes
+- read home

 ### UXUI Design